Osho2110/QuickCommerce-Scraper/README.md

 ```bash
 pip install -r requirements.txt
 ```

-3. Run `app.py` by running ```python app.py```
-4. Open `localhost:5000` on your browser or follow the link in the output terminal window
+3. Run `Run_Mercury.bat`.
+The site should open in a new browser window.
-5. Enter pincode on the website.
+4. Enter pincode on the website.
-6. Wait untill availablity of services is verified.
+5. Wait untill availablity of services is verified.
-7. Enter your search term in the searchbar.
+6. Enter your search term in the searchbar.
-8. Wait untill data is fetched.
+7. Wait untill data is fetched.
-9. The final output will be displayed as a datatables table, already sorted by price.
+8. The final output will be displayed as a datatables table, already sorted by price.

 ###Troubleshooting
+**1. Browser window does not open automatically when ```Run_Mercury.bat``` is run.**
+- This may occur because the webbrowser library may not have recognised your browser.
+Manually open ```localhost:*port_num*``` where ```port_num``` is the value of ```SetPort``` variable in app.py (5000 by default)

+**2. Website does not load or connection gets timed out.**
+- This usually occurs because the server may not have started properly.
+To solve this, change the ```SetPort``` variable in app.py to change the port and re-run the code.